yeonsoochung/walmart-sales/README.md

 **Dataset:** https://www.kaggle.com/competitions/m5-forecasting-accuracy/data

 ## Insights
-In addition to the temporal revenue trends visualized by line charts and the aggregated metrics by column charts, my PBI report can be used to draw deeper insights such as:
+In addition to the temporal revenue trends visualized by line charts and the aggregated metrics by column charts, my PBI Desktop report can be used to draw deeper insights such as:

 - The categories (FOODS, HOBBIES, and HOUSEHOLD), departments (which are subcategories), and individual items that contributed most to a month-to-month increase or decrease in revenue, both visually and quantitatively.
 - Weekly revenue generated during the week of notable events (e.g., holidays, major sporting events, etc.) compared with neighboring weeks.
 Revenue changes are quantitatively broken down by categories, departments, and individual items to enable comparison at those grains.